 What you can do to improve your ischemic heart disease

-What are the potential complications of ischemic heart disease?
+Possible complications of ischemic heart disease include: